 - 1 teaspoon table salt

-- Combine the all purpose flour, cake flour, baking powder, baking soda, sugar and salt in a mixing bowl.
+- Combine 10 oz all purpose flour, 8 oz cake flour, 4 teaspoons baking powder, 1 teaspoon baking soda, 1 tablespoon granulated sugar, and 1 teaspoon table salt in a mixing bowl.
 Whisk the dry ingredients to combine.

-- Mix the butter into the flour with your fingers until it's broken down into bits slightly larger than a pea.
+- Mix 8 oz unsalted butter into the flour with your fingers until it's broken down into bits slightly larger than a pea.

-- Combine the starter and the buttermilk in a small bowl.
-Add the starter/buttermilk mixture to the flour all at once.
+- Combine 8 oz sourdough discard and 8 oz buttermilk in a small bowl.
+Add the buttermilk mixture to the flour all at once.
 Mix until about 2/3 of the dry ingredients are absorbed.

 - Turn the dough onto a lightly floured surface and gently knead together just to incorporate the remaining dry flour (this should only take about 6-8 kneads).